libopencm3/libopencm3-miniblink/README.md

 # Building

+Just run ```make```.

-Just run make.
-It will generate a blinky for every known board in the bin directory If you want to see exactly what it did, run ```make V=1```
+If necessary, this will checkout and build the libopencm3 repository, and then generate a blinky for every known board in the bin directory.

+If you want to see exactly what it did, run ```make V=1```

 # Next steps